Regional Horticultural Research & Training Station, Dhaulakuan Dhaulakuan, Sirmour(HP)

 Mandate

-• Introduction and evaluation of promising cultivars/varieties of sub-tropical fruits, flowers, medicinal/herbal plants and their mass multiplication.
+• Introduction and evaluation of promising cultivars/varieties of sub-tropical fruits, flowers, medicinal and herbal plants, along with their mass multiplication.

-• Standardization of agro-techniques/value addition for potential horticultural crops and development of promising cultivars.
+• Standardization of agro-techniques and value addition for potential horticultural crops, and development of promising cultivars.

-• Dissemination of improved/developed technologies to the farmers and promotion of natural farming approaches for different horticultural crops. .
+• Dissemination of improved and developed technologies to farmers, and promotion of natural farming approaches for different horticultural crops.

 Strengths